-VESSEL'S STATIC DATA - INDICATE WHETHER SAME AS PREVIOUS VISIT:
+VESSEL'S STATIC DATA - INDICATE WHETHER SAME AS PREVIOUS VISIT :

-1. Dimensions SAME YES / NO?
-2. Propulsion SAME YES / NO?
-3. Manuevering characteristics SAME YES / NO?
+1. Dimensions SAME YES / NO7 2.
+Propulsion SAME YES / NO? З. Manuevering characteristics SAME YES / NO?
 4. Navigational Aids SAME YES / NO?
-5. Mooring equipment & arrangement SAME YES / NO? - Manning SAME YES / NO? О. Walling JANUE 1137 NO: N lasters remarks if: 1) The answer to any question is "NO" 2) Tessel 3) There is any other information concerning the safety of here are any special c onditions for handling the N lasters remarks if: 1) The answer to any question is "NO" 2) T here are any special c onditions for handling the N lasters remarks if: 1) The answer to any question is "NO" 2) T here are any special c onditions for handling the N v lasters remarks if: 1) The answer to any question is "NO" 2) T here are any special c f the vessel. onditions for handling the
+5. Mooring equipment & arrangement SAME YES / NO?
+6. Manning SAME YES / NO?
+Masters remarks if: 1) The answer to any question is "NO" 2) There are any special conditions for handling the vessel 3) There is any other information concerning the safety of the vessel.
+"1 "This section N/A if completing "Vessel's Static Data Information Sheet".